-Note 11 - Defined Contribution Retirement Plan
+Note 10 - Defined Contribution Retirement Plan

-The School's personnel, which are leased through ADP TotalSource Group, Inc., are eligible to participate in a defined contribution 401(k) plan sponsored by the leasing company, covering employees who meet certain age and tenure requirements.
-Under the ADP TotalSource Retirement Savings Plan (the "Plan"), the School provides a match of 100% of the employee's contribution up to 4% of the employee's compensation.
-The School contributed to the Plan \$59,681 for the year ended June 30, 2024.
+The School's personnel, who are leased through ADP Total Source Group, Inc., are eligible to participate in a defined contribution 401(k) plan sponsored by the leasing company, covering employees who meet certain age and tenure requirements.
+Under the ADP TotalSource Retirement Savings Plan (the "Plan"), the School provides a match of 100% of the employees contribution up to 4% of the employee's compensation.
+The School contributed \$52,670 to the Plan for the year ended June 30, 2024.
 The School does not exercise any control or fiduciary responsibility over the Plans' assets, which are administered by Voya Financial.